Kinark/Materialize-stepper/README.md

 ## Extra

-To end it, there is two extra functions for you to use:
+To end it, there is some extra features for you to use:

 ### Reset stepper